FIFA 19: Gameplay

 New stadiums confirmed for FIFA 19 include the new Tottenham Hotspur Stadium, Molineux Stadium, home of Wolverhampton Wanderers, Craven Cottage, home of Fulham, and the Cardiff City Stadium, home of Cardiff City and Wales national football team, ensuring all 20 English Premier League grounds are featured.
 There will also be 16 new stadiums from the Spanish La Liga, with 3 more from the Spanish Segunda Division.
 The only absent stadium from La Liga will be the Camp Nou, due to Barcelona's exclusive deal with rival game Pro Evolution Soccer 2019.
-The only new Major League Soccer stadium featured is the Mercedes-Benz Stadium of Atlanta United, joining LA Galaxy's StubHub Center and Seattle Sounders' CenturyLink Field.
+The only new Major League Soccer stadium featured is the Mercedes-Benz Stadium of Atlanta United FC, joining LA Galaxy's StubHub Center and Seattle Sounders FC' CenturyLink Field.

 The PlayStation 3 and Xbox 360 versions, known as FIFA 19: Legacy Edition, do not contain any new gameplay features aside from updated kits and squads.

-Downloadable content
+Downloadable update

-On 29 May 2019, EA announced a free update featuring content from the 2019 FIFA Women's World Cup tournament.
-The DLC updates the women's teams already featured on the game and adds the remaining 10 teams that are participating in the tournament.
+On 29 May 2019, EA announced a free update featuring content from the 2019 FIFA Women's World Cup.
+The DLC updates the women's teams already featured in the game and adds the remaining 10 teams that are participating in the tournament.
 20 of the teams in the tournament feature licensed kits and players (Italy has unlicensed kits but correct player names, Chile and Brazil have licensed kits but generic player names, South Africa is completely unlicensed).
-These new teams can be played in Kick-Off, but not in the fictionalized International Women's Cup mode.
+These new teams can only be played in Kick-Off mode with the 2019 FIFA Women's World Cup Final, but not in the fictionalized International Women's Cup mode.
 The Kick-Off mode features a new scenario in which the player can compete in the final at the Parc Olympique Lyonnais.
 It is the first time that the FIFA Women's World Cup has been utilized in a video game of some form, though it debuted early in "The Journey: Champions" in Kim Hunter's story mode, with fewer women's teams as opponents along with a fictionalized arena since there was still qualifying during that time as FIFA 19 was still being developed.